 1. Scope and engagement (40%)

-• Identify the community of software users and describe the breadth, diversity, and depth of the community.
+• Identify the community of software users and describe its breadth and depth.

 • Provide evidence of the uptake and ongoing use of the software, including timeframes (month and year).

-• Explain how the software has been designed and updated for straightforward, stable, and continued use.
+• Explain how the software has been developed for simple, accurate and reproducible use.

 Describe how the software activity adopts robust and relevant research methods, theories and/or models.